ignite/cli/docs/guide/loan.md

 loand tx loan cancel-loan 0 --from bob -y
 ```

-Query your loan request
+Query your loan request:

 ```bash
 loand query loan list-loan
 ```

-Then the collateral coins can be released from escrow and the status set to `cancelled`.
+Now the collateral coins can be released from escrow and the status set to `cancelled`.

 ```bash
 - amount: 100token